aktas/aktas.github.io/_posts/Heavens-Gate.md

 > The mode (32bit/64bit) in which `CS` (CodeSelector) related operations will run is specified.
 > If the value of the `CS` register is `0x23`, operations are executed in `32-bit` and in `64-bit` if the value is `0x33`.

+If a 64-bit process runs from a 32-bit process, the program will switch to the System32 subsystem and use the relevant dll files.
+Heaven's Gate can be used when a 32-bit program needs to access 64-bit system libraries or interfaces that are not available in 32-bit mode.

+> In 64-bit windows, 64-bit system files are located in `%SystemRoot%\System32` and 32-bit system files are located in `%SystemRoot%\SysWOW64`.

 This technique is intended to prevent detailed analysis by the debugger.
 It is also intended to confuse the analyst.
+Known as the `evasion` technique.

 ![](/assets/d2.png)